cvmfs/doc-cvmfs/cpt-repo.rst

   # cvmfs_server merge-stats [-o <OUTPUT_DB>] <DB_FILE_1> <DB_FILE_2>

 The merge can only take place if the two database files come from the same repository and have the same schema version.

+By setting ``CVMFS_UPLOAD_STATS_DB=true``, the statistics database together with a web page with relevant plots will be published to the stratum 0 ``/stats`` location.
+This provides a lightweight monitoring for repository maintainers.

 Repository Garbage Collection